VinnieRossi/katacoda-scenarios/rhoar-spring-db-access/02-read-content-from-a-database.md

 To pre-populate the database with content, Hibernate offers a nifty feature where we can provide an SQL file that populates the content.

 First, we need to create the SQL  file.
-For that, you need to click on the following link, which opens the empty file in the editor: ``src/main/resources/import.sql``{{open}}
+For that, you need to click on the following link which opens the empty file in the editor: ``src/main/resources/import.sql``{{open}}

 Then, copy the below content into the file (or use the `Copy to editor` button):